PhotonChaos/FrostbourneSurvivors/README.md

 - [x] Enemies can be hurt by player shots
 - [x] Enemies drop pickups
 - [ ] Pickups restore health / mana / XP to the player
+- [ ] User can pause/resume the game

 ## Alpha Requirements
 - [ ] User can start level from main menu